jr-packages/jrPresentation/inst/example/README.md

+## Notes

-The assets description should only contain images from the package, not other presentation images.
+ * The assets folder should only contain images from the package, not other presentation images.
+This will allow us to implement an upgrade script.
+ * Ditto for the css file.
+Any changes should be made to `user.css` or as a PR.